 Using the semipermanent hair color is typically kinder on the hair without ammonia as many permanent hair coloring products contain.
 This type of hair dye will usually last about four weeks, depending on how often you shampoo your hair.
 If you wash your hair every day, you may have less time keeping that hair color intact.

 Permanent hair color lasts a bit longer about six to eight weeks before you’ll want to recolor.
 The only thing that I want to point out is the stronger chemicals in this type tend to also make the hair brassy or faded looking toward the end with less of a shine.
 Also, the hair is harder despite daily conditioning so you’ll fall into this trap to keep recoloring your hair.

-As discouraging as that thought may be, here’s something that can give you longer time covering graying hair without using permanent hair color to dye the whole head.
+As discouraging as that thought may be, here’s something that can give you longer time covering those gray strands without using permanent hair color to dye the whole head.
 Applying only the permanent hair color close to your natural color or slightly lighter to where the gray hair is showing can be a great alternative.
 In fact, it is easier to do going to the beauty supply store and picking up a tint brush to brush it on.
 You’ll find this a great gray hair solution without subjecting the rest of your hair to a slew of chemicals to keep you and your hair as healthy as possible.

 By the way, if you start using a semipermanent hair color and then decide the very next time that you want to switch to permanent hair or vice versa can damage your hair.
 I had a friend that thought it would be fine to do just that and lost a lot of her hair.
 I don’t want to frighten you, but keep this in mind to possibly prevent your own hair disaster.